ranjitbarve/GalleryApplication/README.md

 * When clicking an image in the gallery - show its details: big image, title, description.
 * Allow switching between list/grid view
 * Hide/show the action bar when scrolling the list

+## Usage

+1. **Launch the App:**

+  - Open the GalleryApplication on your Android device.

+2. **Explore the Gallery:**

+  - Navigate through the gallery to view images.
+  - Perform actions such as view image in larger size.

 ## Technical Skills
 * [Kotlin](https://kotlinlang.org/) + [Coroutines](https://developer.android.com/kotlin/coroutines) for performing background operations